 For example, if $A = \Id_{2\times 2}$, then $\Ll$ is the (positively defined) Euclidean Laplacian and $h^\ast$ is the usual harmonic conjugate of a harmonic function $h$.
-In this case $f = h + ih^\ast$ is holomorphic and the relation~\eqref{eq:def_of_A-conj} is nothing but the Cauchy--Riemann equation.
+In this case $f = h + ih^\ast$ is holomorphic and the relation~\eqref{eq:def_of_A-conj} is nothing but the Cauchy--Riemann equations.

-Let us now focus on elliptic operators $\Ll_\vphi$ corresponding to the linearized Monge--Amp\`ere equation.
-Recall that in this case the matrix $A$ takes the form
+Let us now focus on elliptic operators $\Ll_\vphi$ that give rise to the linearized Monge--Amp\`ere equation.
+In this case, the matrix $A$ is symmetric and takes the form

 where $\vpsi = u + iv = 2\partial_{\bar w}\vphi$ and $\vphi$ is a convex function.
-Note that $A$ is symmetric.
-The boundedness of coefficients of $A$ corresponds to Lipschitzness of $\vpsi$ and the ellipticity condition~\eqref{eq:strong_ellipticity} corresponds to the existence of $a>0$ and $\mu < 1,$ such that
+The boundedness of entries of $A$ is equivalent to the Lipschitzness of $\vpsi$ while the ellipticity condition~\eqref{eq:strong_ellipticity} is equivalent to the existence of $a>0$ and $\mu < 1$ such that the inequalities

-holds almost everywhere (note that $\vpsi$ is differentiable almost everywhere by Rademacher's theorem).
-The aforementioned properties of $\vpsi$ are equivalent to $\vphi$ being uniformly convex, that is, to the existence of $\lambda>0$ such that for each segment $[w_1,w_2]\subset \Omega$ we have
+hold almost everywhere.
+(Note that $\vpsi$ is differentiable almost everywhere by Rademacher's theorem.)
+Further, \eqref{eq:vpsi_ellip} is equivalent to $\vphi$ being uniformly convex, that is, to the existence of $\lambda>0$ such that for each segment $[w_1,w_2]\subset \Omega$ we have